Toytiny/MELD-2D/readme.md

 ## License

-- Code and documentation: **CC BY-NC 4.0** (unless otherwise noted)
+- **Code and documentation:** **CC BY-NC 4.0** (unless otherwise noted)
-- Data: not distributed; subject to clinical data governance and any Takeda/institutional agreements
+- **Skeleton data (in this repository):** released for **research and non-commercial use only**, subject to any underlying clinical data governance and institutional/Takeda agreements.

-> Consider adding a `LICENSE` file to the repository root to make the license explicit.
+> Please make sure your use and any redistribution comply with the applicable data use agreement.
+Consider adding a `LICENSE` (and/or a dedicated `DATA_LICENSE`) file at the repository root to make these terms explicit.

 ---